ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ## Functionality

--Works with notification system to let the user block notifications during set timeframes.
+- Works with notification system to let the user block notifications during set timeframes.

--Uses scheduling to repeat timeframes that have been previously set by user.
+- Uses scheduling to repeat timeframes that have been previously set by user.

--Records users login to save previously set timeframes and apps that have been chosen.
+- Records users login to save previously set timeframes and apps that have been chosen.
 ## Persistent data

 - Stores users settings based apon login